mongodb-js/compass/src/app/help/entries/dev-auto-updates.md

 The Solution

 If you’ve read about how the Chrome and Rust teams handle their releases, our new strategy should sound familiar.
-We’re introducing two new branches, beta, corresponding to the new Atom Beta release channel, and stable, from which all general Atom releases will be built.
+We’re introducing two new branches, beta, corresponding to the new Compass Beta release channel, and stable, from which all general Compass releases will be built.

 Diagram

-At a regular cadence, we’ll merge the latest changes from master into beta and cut a new release on the beta channel with a pre-release version number.
+At a regular cadence, we’ll create a new release branch and cut a new release on the beta channel with a pre-release version number.
 For example, our first beta release was 1.1.0-beta0.
-New development will continue on master, but if we get reports of any regressions on the beta channel, we can fix them directly on beta and cut a new release with an incremented version number, such as 1.1.0-beta1, 1.1.0-beta2, etc.
+New development will continue on master, but if we get reports of any regressions on the beta channel, we will fix them on master, cherry-pick to the release branch, and cut a new release with an incremented version number, such as 1.1.0-beta1, 1.1.0-beta2, etc.

-When we feel beta has stabilized, we’ll merge the contents of the beta branch into stable and cut a new stable release with a version derived by removing the betaN pre-release suffix.
-Then we will again merge new changes from master into beta, repeating the cycle.
-We plan to bump the minor version on every stable release, and if we need to fix regressions that survive through the beta phase, we’ll bump the patch number and re-release on stable to fix them.
+When the next new "beta" release branch is created, the former "beta" release branch is promoted to "stable".
+At all times the latest release branch is considered "beta", and the previous release branch is "stable".

+Each time we cut a new release branch, we bump the minor version on master.
+This means that at all times,

+    (stable version) < (beta version) < (master version)

+Each time we cut a new release from a beta/stable release branch, we bump the patch number.
+This means that beta versions start with patch .0, then increment until the next release branch.
+Then, because the beta release is eventually promoted to stable, stable releases begin with patch +1 relative to the last beta.

 The key idea is that as code makes its way through this pipeline, it becomes increasingly stable, because riskier changes on master don’t affect beta and stable.
 These branches only get bug fixes, which means that users on the stable channel experience fewer bugs.

-A Note To Package Authors

-One thing worth noting is that as a package author, please always favor your packages working correctly on Atom’s stable channel.
-If there’s a new API you’d like to use in beta, consider adding some conditional code so your package works on both channels.
-Alternatively, you could publish a pre-release version of your package and prevent it from being installed on the previous stable channel release by specifying the version range in the engines field of your package.json to include a specific beta channel version but excludes stable, such as ^1.1.0-beta1.

 ## Help Wanted

 We hope you’ll consider giving MongoDB Compass Beta a spin.
 Usually, you should find that it’s a better experience, with features and performance improvements that haven’t been released yet on our stable channel.
 Every now and then you’ll find a bug.
 Please report it!
 Then switch back to the stable channel until we have a chance to issue a patch release.
-With your help, we can improve the stability of Atom’s releases even as we accelerate the pace of development.
+With your help, we can improve the stability of Compass releases even as we accelerate the pace of development.

+Diagram of Atom's workflow:

 ![](http://blog.atom.io/img/posts/release-pipeline-diagram.png)